Clairvesn/PCI-DSS-IT-Security-Audit-Compliance/README.md

 - CIS Critical Security Controls
 - draw.io (network diagramming)

-Please take a look at the pdf for more details.
+Please take a look at the document for more details.